-If the collateral is consumer goods, a person who was a debtor or an obligor at the time of the failure may recover not less than the credit service charge plus ten percent of the principal amount of the obligation or price.
+If the collateral is consumer goods, a person who was a debtor or an obligor at the time of the failure may recover not less than the credit service charge plus ten percent of the principal amount of the obligation or the time-price differential plus ten percent of the cash price.
 Id. § 9.625(c)(2).

-Action by Unsecured or Unperfected Party
+6. Action by Unsecured or Unperfected Party